 With an intuitive project management tool such as Rodeo, you can track time spent on tasks and deduct them from the budget.
 You can also deduct all other expenses you make along the way.

 After the project is completed, the budget or the tracked hours can be simply copied to an invoice and sent to the client.
 Having an overview of which invoices are paid or still outstanding will certainly help you maintain a continuous influx of cash.

 The last step in the process is reporting.
 Rodeo collects data from each step in the cycle to generate comprehensive and insightful reports.
 A lot of financial information can be tracked, to show whether projects are staying within budget, for example.

 You probably get the gist of what we’re saying by now.
 These financial operations are inextricably linked to planning and task management.
 And all the operations together represent the typical project cycle.

 It’s extremely important to have your project administration set up adequately, as it helps keep your projects moving.
-Read more about how to set up your project administration in this blog.

 Throughout the project lifecycle, team members need to have access to the information that will help them understand what to work on next.
 Managers need access to the data that will help them make the right decisions.